elementor/elementor-developers-docs/src/controls/multi-value-controls.md

 * [URL](./../controls/classes/control-url/) – A URL field with a button to open the link in an external tab.
 * [Media](./../controls/classes/control-media/) – A media chooser section based on the WordPress media library.
-* [Image Dimensions](./../controls/classes/control-image-dimensions/) – A component with image width, input, image height input and an apply button.
+* [Image Dimensions](./../controls/classes/control-image-dimensions/) – Input fields for image width, image height and an apply button.
 * [Icons Control](./../controls/classes/control-icons/) – An icon chooser (Font Icons or SVG files) based on the Elementor icon library.
 * [Text Shadow](./../controls/classes/control-text-shadow/) – Input fields for horizontal shadow, vertical shadow, shadow blur and shadow color.
 * [Box Shadow](./../controls/classes/control-box-shadow/) – Input fields for horizontal shadow, vertical shadow, shadow blur, shadow spread and shadow color.